Last updated on July 25th, 2019 at 11:39 am

 When improving SEO, you need to address both on-page and off-page SEO.
 The tasks needed to improve SEO change nearly every day.
 What worked perfectly yesterday may not work at all tomorrow.
 Or may even hurt your SEO.
 That’s just the reality of SEO.
 It’s why SEO is a never-ending task.

-SERP stands for Search Engine Results Page.
+SERP is short for Search Engine Results Page.

 A SERP is the page that is displayed when you search for a specific keyword on Google or another search engine.